Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

-The system is not excited initially i.e. $c^l_{e_\mathrm{c}}(t_0)=c^l_{r_\mathrm{c}}(t_0)=0$, $l\in[1,N]$.
-The control excitation is introduced to the system by a long single photon pulse of Gaussian profile that starts entering the system at $t=t_0$ as described above in Eq. (\ref{eq:cin}).
+The system is not excited initially, i.e., $c^l_{e_\mathrm{c}}(t_0)=c^l_{r_\mathrm{c}}(t_0)=0$, for $l\in[1,N]$.
+The control excitation is introduced by a long single-photon pulse with a Gaussian profile, as defined in Eq. (\ref{eq:cin}).
 Subsequently, the system evolves under the non-Hermitian Hamiltonian and in the presence of the input pulse is given by the equation

 The norm of the system's wavefunction and the input pulse at time $t$ is